 His recent projects include “Meditations”, an album of original songs in a modern style with a nostalgic flare, "Play, Music!" a one-man Shakespeare show which combines traditional music and theater (performed live at the Folger Theater in DC), and he was one of three Apollo's Fire musicians chosen to collaborate with the UKs Early Folk Band.

-He is a core member of Apollo's Fire and regularly performs with Hesperus, Twa Corbies, The Folger Consort, Three Notch'd Road, Eya, Early Music Access Project, and is a founding member of the early music improvisation group Divisio.
+Brian was the first featured artist in EMAg’s column Early To Rise and was the first of three soloists to be featured in the Lute Society of America’s Emerging Artist Series.
+He is a core member of Twa Corbies and Apollo's Fire, and regularly performs with Hesperus, The Folger Consort, Early Music Access Project, Trio Sefardi and is a founding member of the early music improvisation group Divisio.

-Brian is on the music faculty at Cleveland Institute of Music and Case Western Reserve University.
-He was awarded with an Artistic Leadership fellowship in 2018 by Cleveland’s Baroque Orchestra: Apollo’s Fire.
-Mr. Kay has lectured on music and history at Yale University, The Peabody Conservatory, Johns Hopkins University, The Maltz Center, the Folger Theater, the Kennedy Center, and Baldwin-Wallace College to name a few.
-He was Artist in Residence at the Cushman School in Miami in 2012 and has done outreach for elementary schools, middle schools, high schools, and prisons across the country.
+As a professor, Brian teaches at Cleveland Institute of Music and Case Western Reserve University.
+He has lectured on music and history at Yale University, The Peabody Conservatory, Johns Hopkins University, The Maltz Center, the Folger Theater, the Kennedy Center, and Baldwin-Wallace College.
+He was Artist in Residence at the Cushman School in Miami and has done outreach for elementary schools, middle schools, high schools, and prisons across the country.

 "Singing with a pure, centered sound and impeccable diction, he’s a natural-born storyteller.
 At times a the lead vocalist of a rock band, at times an art-song singer, and at others a shy poet, he had you hanging onto his every word."